utkarsh3mehta/notes/react.md

 **This still does not solve the key issue**

 **This does**
+**Keep in mind that the key should always be the attribute of the highest parent class**
 - To solve the key issue, simple create an ID to each element in the array or object and pass it as key attributes.

 ```javascript